College of Engineering and Computer Science

 Students whose academic record is poor for two or three successive semesters are subject to being required to withdraw from the College.
 Students who have been required to withdraw may submit a formal written appeal to be readmitted at a later time, but must, in all cases, have had at least one semester of non-enrollment in CECS for their appeal to be accepted for consideration.

-Academic Standing Appeal Proceedure
+Academic Standing Appeal Procedure

 Students who wish to appeal a decision by the Academic Standing Committee requiring them to withdraw may do so by addressing a petition to the Executive Committee (the chief policy body) of the CECS.
 In all cases, the Executive Committee requires a one-term non-enrollment period, to allow students who have been required to withdraw time to reflect upon their situation, to consider alternatives, and to make plans.
-If a negative decision is rendered at this high level, the student may, under unusual circumstances, appeal the case to the Appeals Board of the UM-Dearborn.

 Requirements for Graduation

-In order to secure a degree of BSE or BS from the College of Engineering and Computer Science, UM-Dearborn, a student must meet the following requirements:
+In order to secure a degree of BSE or BS from the College of Engineering and Computer Science, a student must meet the following requirements: